Weyaaron/nvim-training/Readme.md

 see [here](https://neovim.io/doc/user/lua-guide.html#lua-guide-variables)
 and [here](https://github.com/neovim/neovim/issues/12544) for Details.

 As of 2023-08 and Version 0.2, these names are subject to change.
 Please check the [default_config.json](plugin/default_config.json) for the current names on occasion.

-# Available tasks
+# Available tasks (And their tags)
-- Move to an absolute line
-- Move x lines relative to your cursor
-- Move to a mark
-- Move chars relative to your cursor
-- The Movements e, w, b
-- Forward-Search
-- Move start/end of line
+-Move to an absolute line. (movement, line_based, absolute) -Move lines up or down. (movement, relative, line_based) -Move horizontally relative to your cursor. (movement, relative, horizontal) -Move to designated mark. (movement, mark, absolute) -Move to the end of words. (movement, relative, word_based) -Move words forwards. (movement, word_based, relative) -Move to the start of the line. (movement, line_based, horizontal, absolute) -Move to the end of the line. (movement, line_based, absolute, horizontal) -Search for a word. (absolute, search)
+-Move words back. (movement, horizontal, word_based)

 # Some tasks currently in the pipeline
 - Window Management